|Quick Facts: Customer Service Representatives|

 |Short-term on-the-job training|

-Customer service representatives typically need a high school diploma and are trained on the job.
-They should be good at communicating with people and have some experience using computers.
+Customer service representatives typically need a high school diploma to enter the occupation and are trained on the job.
+They should be good at communicating and interacting with people.

 Explore resources for employment and wages by state and area for customer service representatives.